ilaeli/Practicing/README.md

 # Practicing

-Various practice projects to learn through.
+Various practice projects to enhance my skills.

-Calculatron is a basic calculator with an console interface to do basic arithmetic.
+Calculatron is a basic calculator with a console interface to do basic arithmetic.

 Game is a Pokemon style turn based combat system that I'm trying to fine tune the interactions between classes.